 If the Market Participant that is responsible for the source is the same as the GFA Responsible Entity, then #1 above does not apply.
 If the Market Participant that is responsible for the sink is the same as the GFA Responsible Entity, then #4 above does not apply.
 The seller receives an increase in load obligation equal to the specified MW amount and the buyer receives a reduction in load obligation equal to the transacted MW amount at the specified Settlement Location.
 These Schedules will be settled at DA Market prices.
-The GFA Responsible Entity is responsible to ensure the consistency of the GFA Carve Out Schedules. and shall submit monthly GFA invoices and hourly details of all energy actually transacted under the GFA to the Transmission Provider for auditing purposes.
-The Transmission Provider will compare all GFA Carve Out Schedules to the actual hourly energy transactions and may request the GFA Responsible Entity to explain any deviations.
-Deviations may be reported to the Commission’s Office of Enforcement, or its successor organization.
+The GFA Responsible Entity is responsible to ensure the consistency of the GFA Carve Out Schedules.
+The Market Monitor will monitor for gaming by GFA customers and such instances will be reported to the Commission’s Office of Enforcement, or its successor organization.

 The Transmission Provider shall publish a quarterly report listing the costs allocated to the market caused by the associated GFA Carve Outs.
 The report should also provide hourly and monthly deviations associated with the GFA Carve Out Schedules.